1976 Indianapolis 500: Practice and time trials

+For 1976, the turbocharger "boost" settings were reduced from 80 inHg (used in 1974–1975) to 75 inHG.
+A mild controversy swirled around the garage area, as some competitors claimed their pop-off valves were not functioning correctly.
+In addition, some complained that not being allowed to install the valves during practice prevented the mechanics from being able to tune their engines to optimum performance.
+At the time, pop-off valves were only affixed to the engines during official time trials.
+USAC technical supervisor Frank DelRoy dismissed the complaints, however, stating that the mechanics were simply setting their wastegates wrong.

 The biggest story of practice was the appearance of Janet Guthrie, who was attempting to become the first female driver to qualify for the Indianapolis 500.
 Considerable media attention followed her through the month, however, the first two weeks of practice were plagued with various troubles.
 In addition, her participation was met with resistance by some fellow competitors.
 Upon her arrival at the airport, her flight lost her luggage (which included her helmet and driving suit).
 On the first day of practice, teammate Dick Simon was shaking the car down, but suffered an oil leak.
 On the second day, he burned a piston and had a turbocharger fire.
-Guthrie was unable to take to the track until Monday.
+Guthrie was unable to take to the track until Monday May 10.
 Her first foray in the machine was short-lived, as she too burned a piston after only seven laps at speed.

-On Tuesday, Guthrie started her rookie test, and despite low oil pressure and overheating, she made it through the first phase.
-On Thursday, she was trying to finish the second phase, but rain cut the run short.
+On Tuesday May 11, Guthrie started her rookie test, and despite low oil pressure and overheating, she completed the first phase.
+On Thursday May 13, she was trying to finish the second phase, but rain cut the session short.
 She finally completed her rookie test on Monday May 17, with a top lap of 171.429 mph.

 Practice for the veterans was led by Johnny Rutherford, Al Unser and A. J. Foyt.
 In the third year of a rules package crafted to slow the cars down, there were no expectations of record speeds for 1976.
-Top speeds were in the high 180 mph range, with the best lap (189.833 mph) going to Rutherford.
+Top speeds were in the high 180 mph range, with the best single lap for the week (189.833 mph) recorded by Rutherford.
 The existing track record (set in 1973) of 199.071 mph would stand for yet another year.

-The most serious crash of practice was that of rookie Eddie Miller.
-He lost control coming out of turn one, and spun to the inside.
+The most serious crash during practice was that of rookie Eddie Miller.
+He lost control coming out of turn one, and spun to the inside grass.
 The car hit an earth embankment, flipped over wildly, cleared two fences, then came to rest upside-down near the bleachers.
 Miller suffered a neck fracture, and would never return to Indy.